JacobLezberg/adventure-log/docs/sessions/session-46.md

 ---
-title: 46 Episode Title
+title: 46 The Wizard and Oz
 aliases:
-  - Episode Title
+  - The Wizard and Oz
   - Session 46
 tags:
   - session_notes